IsaiahDal/isaiahdal.github.io/README.md

 ### 5. Update index.html

-The following example assumesyou wish to add _keynes.html_, which has the title "In the long run, we are all dead", to the site.
+The following example assumes you wish to add _keynes.html_, which has the title "In the long run, we are all dead", to the site.

 * Dowload index.html and open in your code editor.